intk/public-domain-library/README.md

 machine).
 Therefore, you can connect to GUI tools such as MongoDB Compass or Robo3T through `mongodb://localhost:27018` and indicate in the authentication settings the `root` credentials.

-To log into the container, you can run `docker-compose exec pdl-db bash` and then `mongo -u root`.
+To log into the container, you can run `docker exec -it pdl-db bash` and then `mongo -u root`.
 Insert the `root` password when it is asked and you have access to the mongo shell.

 <a id="6"></a>